 Following completion of the one-year Certificate program in Nanjing, some students proceed to continue their graduate studies at Johns Hopkins SAIS with the Master of Arts in International Relations.
 The MAIR portion of study can take as little as an additional academic year to complete.
 Students can pursue their studies at either campus in Washington DC or SAIS Europe, although at least one semester must be spent in Washington DC.

-Students who complete the HNC certificate earn Advanced Standing credits toward their SAIS MAIR.
-Advanced Standing reduces the total number of credits needed for the MAIR from 64 to 32-40.
-Advanced Standing credits, however, do not fulfill specific degree requirements and the student may be required to take more than the minimum number of overall credits in order to complete the MAIR.
+Students who complete the HNC certificate earn advanced standing toward the MAIR.
+Advanced standing reduces the total number of credits needed for the MAIR from 64 to 32-40.
+Advanced standing, however, does not fulfill specific degree requirements and the student may be required to take more than the minimum number of overall credits in order to complete the MAIR.

 Students may use up to 2 approved courses taught at the HNC in English toward specific MAIR requirements.
 Each semester prior to registration, the Office of Academic Advising (DC) will provide a list of approved English language courses and which MAIR requirement the course may fulfill.
+Students may use only one HNC course toward the International Economics and Finance functional focus area.
 Students may use up to 2 approved courses taught in Chinese toward the China regional focus area.

-Non-native-Chinese-speaking students who complete the HNC Certificate automatically fulfill Chinese language proficiency.
+Non-native Chinese-speaking students who complete the HNC Certificate automatically fulfill Chinese language proficiency.
+Native Chinese-speaking students may fulfill the the language proficiency requirement with any non-native language, including English.

 Certificate + MAIA